bwunder/whozurdata/README.md

-whozurdata v0.0.3
+whozurdata v0.0.4
 ===

 ---
-* query broker
-* semi-structured data storage middleware
+* interstitial data storage middleware
-* ACID to BASE in alignment with target stores
+* NOSE stack (Node, Open Data, Socket.io, Express)
+* urData object - config and stored query meta-object

+NOSE
++ seemless interation of any data targets
++ requires no
++ superset of LAMP and MEAN stacks
++ supports ACID and BASE concurrency models
+* interstitial run-time data repli-grator
-+ supports any data store with a driver package at npmjs.org
++ integrate any data store
 * conformed javascript named query API

 "The bedrock of every data rich user experience!
-I dig it!" - Fred [brontosaurus operator]
+I dig it!" - Fred [local brontosaurus operator]
+"Its Uge, just install it and it will be tremendous!" - Don [very rich guy]
 ---

 ### What's it do?